What's got everyone talking in the nutrition world? Meat.

-(In case you aren't aware of food processing practices, processed meats are those preserved by smoking, curing, salting, or the addition of chemical preservatives.
-This includes bacon, ham, pastrami, salami, pepperoni, hot dogs, some sausages, and hamburgers - if they have been preserved with salt or chemical additives.)
+In food processing practices, processed meats are those preserved by smoking, curing, salting, or the addition of chemical preservatives.
+This includes bacon, ham, pastrami, salami, pepperoni, hot dogs, some sausages, and hamburgers - if they have been preserved with salt or chemical additives.

 This is different from the salting required for natural fermenting (lacto-fermentation) of vegetables.

 From Dr. Mercola's website: